sombriks/sombriks-hq/assets/posts/0004-vuejs-into-a-cordova-project.md

 Vue on the other hand is progressive and scales up and down.
 It can be as simple as cdn library placed inside some html document.
-It can be huge and industrial, the megaman with all the missing armor parts.
-Yet still swift and simple, focused on deliver solution instead of puzze the developer with cabalistic basic configurations.
+It can be huge and industrial, the Megaman with all the missing armor parts.
+Yet still swift and simple, focused on deliver solution instead of puzzle the developer with cabalistic basic configurations.

 The vue-cli tool is at its third major release and can be installed using